interglobalmedia/image-steganography-steghide/README.md

 cat checksum
 ```

-The following is returned:
+The following was returned:

 ```shell
 6f6739d1e1439a493c82c506e4175739ac47a32418a122cf141fda7fe740ca17  file_embed/test.txt
 ```

-Next, I do the same for the `test.txt` file inside the `file_extract` folder.
+Next, I did the same for the `test.txt` file inside the `file_extract` folder.
 So first:

 ```shell
 sha256sum file_extract/test.txt >> checksum